felipeanc/Competitive-Programming/README.md

-# Competitive-Programming
+# Competitive Programming Archives
-Repository to store code snippets, contests, solutions and educational stuff.
+Personal repository to store code snippets, solutions and educational stuff.
 All related to competitive programming.